ShaPhi7/linkage/README.md

 Please be aware that images are not present.
 Any images derivated from publishers artwork are copyrighted and cannot be licensed under a free license like Creative Commons.

-The following is a final TODO list:
+The following is a final checklist: ommitted marker variation? stats game infos colours used throughout code is horrible
 Metadata and graphics
 Game_meta-information: gameinfos.inc.php has correct and up to date information about the game Game box graphics is 3D version of the game box (if available) and publisher icon is correct (see Game art: img directory).
 Space around the box has to be transparent, not white.